BlueSlime99/BDD_Greed/README.md

         diceRoll.add(2);
         diceRoll.add(3);

-        #init a new Player with the arrayList of diceRolls above
-        Player player = new Player(diceRoll);
+        // init a new Player with the arrayList of diceRolls above Player player = new Player(diceRoll);
-        # set a new greed class instance with the player
-        Greed greed = new Greed(player);
+        // set a new greed class instance with the player Greed greed = new Greed(player);
-        # greed play method returns the score made by the player calculated with the rules above
+        // greed play method returns the score made by the player calculated with the rules above greed.play();
-        greed.play();

 ```

+## Project includes features written with guerkin for sceanarios tests